kudzaiprichard/kudzaiprichard/README.md

 - 👋 Hi, I’m @kudzaiprichard
-- 👀 I’m interested in system architecture design
+- 👀 I’m interested in system architecture design and development
 - 🌱 I’m currently focusing on artficial intelligence
 - 💞️ I’m looking to collaborate on any challenging and intresting projects
 - 📫 How to reach me kudzaiprichard@gmail.com